-The various texts, products or materials that Language Service Providers (LSP) process every day always have important functions in their context: users read, listen or share them in real situations of life.
-Because of this relevance, the localization industry has defined steps and tools to ensure that the outputs LSPs deliver integrate neatly in their context of use, while being accurate and legible.
+The various texts, products, or materials that Language Service Providers (LSP) process every day always have important functions in their context: users read, listen or share them in real situations of life.
+Because of this relevance, the localization industry has defined steps and tools to ensure that the outputs LSPs deliver integrate neatly in their context of use while being accurate and legible.
 The two more common solutions for this purpose are Linguistic Quality Assurance (LQA) and Post Layout Review (PLR).

 Format and Quality: PLR

 Post Layout Review, also called Post Layout Linguistic Proofreading (PLLP), refers to the linguistic review of a document after desktop publishing services (DTP).
 Given that DTP specialists are not linguists, they may introduce involuntary errors, or fail to catch them.
-In the PLR step, a reviewer (a linguist of the project or another) searches for omissions, spacing and alignment errors, misspelled or overlapping text, readability, etc. If something needs improvement, reviewers leave concise and clear comments of what needs to be changed and the file goes back to DTP.
+In the PLR step, a reviewer (a linguist of the project or another) searches for omissions, spacing and alignment errors, misspelled or overlapping text, readability, etc. If something needs improvement, reviewers leave concise and clear comments on what needs to be changed, and the file goes back to DTP.

 - Voice-Over: PLR ensures the voice-over artists followed the script and that the audio is clearly comprehensible.
 It also assesses synchronicity of music, sound effects and voice, and any other technical requirement, if needed.